IDMNYU/DM6193-Web-Studio-SU15/dm6193_schedule_overview.md

 ## SCHEDULE OVERVIEW

 *All dates and assignments are subject to change at the discretion of the professor!
-Github and basecamp are the official sources for all dates and assignments; the printed syllabus is not.
-The printed syllabus is a general overview / guideline.*
+Github and slack are the official sources for all dates and assignments.*

-*Github / Basecamp are living, dynamic sources. **If there are any changes to the schedule as printed in the syllabus, I will note these changes on github and/or basecamp and in person during class.***
+*Github / Slack are living, dynamic sources. **If there are any changes to the schedule as printed in the syllabus, I will note these changes on github and/or slack and in person during class.***

 <pre><code>Content precedes design.
 Design in the absence of content is not design, it’s decoration.
     — Jeffrey Zeldman